efememdb/EFEMemDB/README.md

 - **Easy to install.**
 - **No third-party dependencies.** All the code is own.
 - **Ultra-fast read and write access** (few nanoseconds).
+- **Direct usage on the scope of your web application**, without calls to APIs.
+- **Performance improvement on your server applications,** accessing fastly to your most frequently data or managing data on real time.
 - **Hot configuration.** You can change configuration while **EFEMem DB** is running.
 - **Recycling mode data.** You can use this mode in order to contain a maximum number of keys.
 For example, you can store the 1000 last logs or requests or any other data.
-When the bucket is full, the next key will be added to the bottom after the first key (the oldest) is deleted.
+When the space is full, the next key will be added to the bottom after the first key (the oldest) is deleted.
 - **Life time key.** You can define the life time of a given key.
 For example, you can create a key that expires in 30 seconds.
 - **Powerful commands.** You can control the data with a few and easy commands.
-- **Persistence.** The data can be saved into disk and restore it when you want.
+- **Persistence.** The data can be permantely saved (into **files** disk on server side, or into **localStorage** browser), and restore it when you want.
 - **NoSQL.** You don't need complex relationships between tables, or strict schemas.
 You use key-value pairs.
 - **Space names.** You can organize your keys using space names.
 You can use keys with the same name, but unique in different spaces.
 - **Rich data.** You can use different types of data: